clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 On your development machine, generate the certificates for each of your roles; general instructions can be found under the `ciao-cert`_ documentation.

-Pass in the host name for the host on which you will be running the service when generating the certificate.
+When generating the certificates, pass in the IP and host name for the host on which you will be running the scheduler in the ``-ip`` and ``-host`` arguments respectively.
+The scheduler acts as the cluster SSNTP server and clients connecting will validate its credentials match those embedded in the certificates.

 Create unique certificates for each of your scheduler, compute node and network node launchers, cnciagent, controller, and the CNCI launcher; save each with a